Duke of Estrées

-Duke of Estrées (Fr.: duc d'Estrées) was a title of nobility in the peerage of France that was created for François Annibal d'Estrées in 1663 by Louis XIV of France.
+Duke of Estrées (Fr.: duc d'Estrées) was a title of nobility in the peerage of France that was created for François Annibal d'Estrées in 1663 by King Louis XIV.
 This title became extinct in 1771.
-In 1892, Alfonso XIII of Spain revived the title by granting it to Charles de La Rochefoucauld-Doudeauville, whose great grand mother was Bénigne Le Tellier de Louvois, sister to the last duke.
+In 1892, Alfonso XIII of Spain revived the title by granting it to Charles de La Rochefoucauld-Doudeauville, whose great-grandmother was Bénigne Le Tellier de Louvois, sister to the last duke.

 List of dukes of Estrées

 1663—1771

-François Annibal d'Estrées (1573-1670), the first Duke of Estrées.
+François Annibal d'Estrées (1573–1670), the first Duke of Estrées.